Rage for Order

-Rage for Order is the second studio album by the American progressive metal band Queensrÿche, released on June 27, 1986.
+Rage for Order is the second studio album by American progressive metal band Queensrÿche, released on June 27, 1986.
 The album was re-released on May 6, 2003 with four bonus tracks.

-Overview

-Rage for Order was more progressive than the band's previous releases, with a layered and complex musical structure that employs a two-guitar approach, but also brought keyboards forward in the mix.
-Lyrically, the album explored social/personal, political and technological themes, among others highlighting the dangers of artificial intelligence and government intrusion.
-The concept of robotics was emphasized through the use of staccato rhythms and vocal effects such as a reverse echo.
+Background and recording

 The band's management insisted on Queensrÿche taking an image associated more with glam rock, glam metal or gothic metal.
 As a result, the promo photos and album artwork depicted the band members wearing trench coats, heavy make-up and perms.

 The cover of the Dalbello song "Gonna Get Close to You" was chosen as the album's first single.